 Introduction

 Note: we list mice from brands that are commonly available across most of the world.
-There are tons of affordable Chinese mice being produced these days that could’ve made the list, but availability for these can be spotty.
+There are tons of affordable Chinese mice being produced these days that perform amazingly well and could’ve made the list, but availability for these can be spotty.
 Furthermore, there can be issues with warranty and customer support.

 If you want to compare mice yourself, check out our gaming mouse spec list.
 We have over 250 analyzed gaming mice in there.